ding-yan/Adaf-Spectrogram/README.md

 | BSC5         | bird song data set                       | [Kaggle - BSC5](https://www.kaggle.com/datasets/vinayshanbhag/bird-song-data-set/data) |
 | TTSwing2.0   | Table Tennis Swing Dataset v2            | (Not publicly available due to privacy concerns) |
 > **Note:**
-> If any of the above source links become unavailable, please download the datasets from the respective dataset folders in this repository.
->
 > Additionally, the TTSwing2.0 dataset contains personal information and is therefore not publicly released, along with its corresponding code.

 ## Kaggle Link